mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 After [Parsing GENCODE](@ref) and [Munging summary statistics](@ref), we can now put the pieces together to draw the backbone of a LocusZoom plot.
-We can focus on _JAZF1_ locus as an example, which reaches strong genome-wide significance in GWAS for height.
+We focus on _JAZF1_ locus as an example, which reaches strong genome-wide significance in GWAS for height.
 By default, `GeneticsMakie.plotlocus!` returns a straightforward scatter plot.

 ```julia